Why a Healthy Ego Is A Good Thing [7 Benefits]

 3. Lack of Empathy: Excessive self-focus may lead to a lack of empathy, making it challenging to connect with and understand others.

-4. Difficulty in Relationships: An unhealthy ego can contribute to interpersonal conflicts, as individuals may prioritize their needs and desires without considering others.
+4. Difficulty in Relationships: An unhealthy self-image can contribute to interpersonal conflicts, as individuals may prioritize their needs and desires without considering others.

 5. Closed-Mindedness: A rigid sense of self can result in closed-mindedness, preventing individuals from considering alternative perspectives or adapting to change.

-6. Impaired Decision-Making: Overconfidence from an unhealthy ego can lead to poor decision-making, as individuals may not critically evaluate their choices.
+6. Impaired Decision-Making: Overconfidence from an unhealthy self-concept can lead to poor decision-making, as individuals may not critically evaluate their choices.

 A healthy sense of self contributes positively to personal development and relationships, while an unhealthy or excessive self can lead to negative consequences.

-Striking a balance between confidence and humility is key to harnessing the positive aspects of the ego while mitigating potential drawbacks.
+Striking a balance between confidence and humility is key to harnessing the ego’s positive aspects while mitigating potential drawbacks.

 My friend Wes Penre talks about a healthy ego in his free eBook Beyond 2012 – A Handbook for a New Era.